PayPal review: international money transfers

 - Is PayPal safe?

-- What PayPal reviews look like
+- PayPal reviews and complaints

 - Is there a PayPal app?

 - Bottom line